i30/i30.github.io/about.md

 Fishing, biking and traveling are my favorite activities.
 If you're going to travel to Vietnam someday, there're always free rooms and tour guides for you.

-This site is where I share my public info and my thoughts around what I'm thinking and learning about.
+This site is where I share my public info and my thoughts about what I'm thinking and learning.
 Hope you will enjoy the content!